 If you’re tired of your workouts not making a difference, or are looking for some new ideas to make the most of your time, here are three workouts that tone your legs:

 Squats are a great exercise that will tone your legs and butt, as well as strengthen your core and upper body.
 Most importantly for women, squats can help prevent lower back pain, which can be a serious issue in the long term.
 Squats are not only great for your legs but also your core.
 These are also great for strengthening your lower back, glutes, and hamstrings.
-If you want to get toned legs, you need to do leg squats.
+If you want to get toned legs, you need to do leg and barbell squats.
 To do them properly, you need to do them correctly.
 And that means keeping your back straight and not slouching, so your knees don’t cave inward.
 If you’re able to do it properly, then the results will be worth every minute of your time.